-In the normal course of business, the Company obtains from and grants to its related parties (other than those provided to officers and directors for carrying out official business functions and activities which are subject to liquidation which as at December 31, 2012 and 2011 has no outstanding balance) unsecured, noninterest-bearing, cash advances for working capital requirements and other purposes.
+In the normal course of business, the Company obtains from and grants to its related parties (other than those provided to officers and directors for carrying out official business functions and activities which are subject to liquidation which as at December 31, 2014 and 2013 has no outstanding balance) unsecured, noninterest-bearing, cash advances for working capital requirements and other purposes.

-Total advances to related parties are presented as Advances to Related Parties under Receivables in the statements of financial position (see Note 5).
-The advances are provided with allowance for impairment amounting to P8.7 million as at December 31, 2012 and 2011.
+Total advances to related parties are presented as Advances to Related Parties under the Receivables account in the statements of financial position (see Note 5).
 The movements in the Advances to Related Parties account are shown below.